makrai/notes/xue2010-mt5-massively-multiling-text2text.md

     * TyDi QA (Clark+ 2020) 11 languages
   * the Named Entity Recognition (NER) dataset of WikiAnn (Pan+ 2017) restricted to the 40 languages from XTREME (Hu+ 2020), and the
-  * PAWS-X (Yang+ 2019) paraphrase identification dataset with 7 languages.
-We
+  * PAWS-X (Yang+ 2019) paraphrase identification dataset with 7 languages
 * all tasks into the text-to-text format, i.e. generating the
   * label text (XNLI and PAWS-X), entity tags and labels (WikiAnn NER), or answer (XQuAD, MLQA, and TyDi QA) directly in a generative fashion.
 For